nspeidell/SpringMVCFilmCRUD/README.md

 # Lessons Learned
-This full-stack exercise challenged us to learn the flow of the information through the different technologies, we felt pretty comfortable with the HTML to the controller and had familiarity with the database querys and the DOA pattern, we had to work through the way the controller passed data to the .jsp files.
-Inside the controller we had to get the redirect from a .jsp file to a .jsp file which felt like th most complex requirement for this project.
+This full-stack exercise challenged us to learn the flow of the information through the different technologies, we felt pretty comfortable with the HTML to the controller.
+We also had familiarity with the database querys and the DOA pattern but the way the controller passed data to the .jsp files required a lot of thought and testing.
+We had to redirect from a .jsp file to a .jsp file which felt like the most complex requirement for this project.
 Finally, we had to troubleshoot the expression language syntax as it was very new to both of us.